 This helps explain our understanding of what “Mindfulness” really is.

 This may help explain our understanding of what “Meditation” really is.

 Are we a Spiritual Community?

-We believe building and living in community are in fact spiritual practices.
+Not in the usual sense, but we recognize that building and living in community are in fact spiritual practices.
 We’re not affiliated with any specific religion, and most of us don’t consider ourselves to be “religious.”
-However, we do embrace various contemplative practices, and many of us rely heavily on various Buddhist traditions.
-It does seem mindfulness practices are found in all wisdom traditions.
+However, we do embrace various contemplative practices, and many of us rely heavily on various Buddhist traditions, though mindfulness practices are found in all of the wisdom traditions.